Sensory Tactile Activities –

 - Rubbing off kisses or casual touches and pushing others away to avoid closeness.

-- Instantly and intensely exhibit a “fight or fright” response or a “flight or freeze” response to harmless touch sensations.
+- Instantly and intensely exhibit a “fight or flight” response or a “flight or freeze” response to harmless touch sensations.

 - Dislike messy activities (cooking, painting, using chalk or tape).